lap-jo/blog/content/posts/change-lid-close-behaviour.md

 draft: false
 ---

+# Change suspend on lid close on linux

 ## Default behaviour
 On most linux distributions the default behaviour is that when you close you laptop lid the computer will suspended all processes inorder to save power.